mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The forms of centralization that this document discusses are primarily economic and political -- for example, one company (or a cartel of them) capturing a function, or a country being able to control how a function is supplied in another jurisdiction.
 While legal constraints on the Internet within a single jurisdiction are of natural concern to the Internet community, they are not considered as centralization by this document.

+These forms of centralization can be driven by many factors, such as the strategies of Internet-focused businesses, government policies and regulation, Intellectual Property, and inherent forces like network effects.

 Centralization can also be technical; for example, a machine or network link being a single point of failure for the provision of a function.
 While an important factor in protocol design, this form of centralization is relatively well-understood by the technical community and therefore is not addressed by this document.
 A failure because of a cut cable, power outage, or failed server is qualitatively different from the issues encountered when a core Internet function has a gatekeeper.